 The Government is currently in the process of making changes to the Privacy Act.

-When the new Bill goes before Parliament, it will be available to the public and anyone may make submissions when it goes before Parliament’s Justice and Electoral Select Committee.
+Anyone may make submissions when it goes before Parliament’s Justice Select Committee.

 The reform proposals include stronger powers for the Privacy Commissioner, mandatory reporting of privacy breaches, new offences and increased fines.